-If you believe you are eligible to make an application under rule FRP 7.1 or outside of the immigration rules, we strongly advise you seek professional legal help.
+If you believe you are eligible to make an application under rule FRP 7.1 or outside of the Immigration Rules, we strongly advise you seek professional legal help.
 These applications are complex and a legal professional will be able to advise you on how best to move forward with your application.

-In-country family reunion application
+In-country family reunion applications